 “The “Mars Group” works like this:

 Imagine you’ve been asked to recreate the very best attributes of your organization on another planet, but you only have seats on the rocket ship for five to seven people.
 Who would you send?
-They are the people who are likely to be exemplars of the organization’s core values and purpose, have the highest level of credibility with their peers, and the highest levels of competence.
+They are the people who are likely to be exemplars of the organization’s core values and purpose, have the highest level of credibility with their peers, and have the highest levels of competence.

-One method is to have all the people involved in the process nominate a Mars group of five to seven individuals (not all need to come from the assembled group), and those most nominated become members.
+One method is to have people involved in the process nominate a Mars group of five to seven individuals (not all need to come from the assembled group), and those most nominated become members.

 Generally, it is best to have the Mars group not include the top officers of the organization.
-Then, later, those top officers can respond to the output of the Mars group to create a final articulation of the vision.”
+Then, later, those top officers can respond to the output of the Mars group to create a final articulation of the vision.

-A similar exercise would be to ask the participants or interviewees to identify 6-8 people in the organization, but not in the room, that they would like to “clon” or re-hire many times over.
+A similar exercise would be to ask the participants or interviewees to identify 6-8 people in the organization, but not in the room, that they would like to “clone” or re-hire many times over.
 For instance; “I would love to clone Amanda, she finds a solution to every problem.”

 3. Get All The Ideas Out There

-If you’re doing this ‘live’, in a workshop, you could start by listing all of the potential values on a whiteboard or putting up all the sticky notes that you created during brainstorming in groups or as one big group.
+If you’re doing this ‘live’, in a workshop, you could start by listing all of the potential values on a whiteboard or putting up all the sticky notes you created during brainstorming in groups or as one big group.

 4. Distill and Condense